 - 4.11.1.
 There are circumstances where utilities may be required to install their apparatus in designated service ducts, subways and tunnels. - 4.11.2.
-When considering these options, the following should be taken into account: - a Accessibility when considering the positioning of apparatus, access and maintenance. - b Positioning of apparatus as directed by the asset owner. - c Any permit to enter requirements for installation and future maintenance. - 4.11.3.
-For placing apparatus in the London Authority Service Subways see the guidance in the Code of Practice for Access, Egress and Safe Working in Local Authority Service Subways.
+When considering these options, the following should be taken into account: - a.
+Accessibility when considering the positioning of apparatus, access and maintenance. - b.
+Positioning of apparatus as directed by the asset owner. - c.
+Any permit to enter requirements for installation and future maintenance. - 4.11.3.
+For placing apparatus in the London Authority Service Subways see the guidance in the Local Authority Code of Practice.